The Bridewell Prison

 The plaque on the wall where once stood the Bridewell House of Correction

-Once a Royal Palace of Henry VIII on the banks of the river Fleet before becoming London's first house of correction, where small time crooks were put to work and beaten to help correct their disorderly ways.
-There were public whippings of half naked women, and a gallery was built to house a male audience for this display.
-The whippings were stopped towards the end of the 17th century, with the prison closing by 1855, the women prisoners being sent to the newly built Holloway Prison.
+The Bridewell Prison was once a Royal Palace of Henry VIII, on the banks of the river Fleet, before becoming London's first house of correction.
+Small-time crooks were put to work and beaten to help correct their disorderly ways.
+There were also public whippings of half-naked women, with a gallery built to house a male audience for this display.
+The whippings were stopped towards the end of the 17th century, with the prison closing by 1855.
+The women prisoners were re-housed in the newly built Holloway Prison.